PeterHenell/auto-convert-photos/README.md

 A Podman-based solution for converting Canon CR3 raw files to DNG format using dnglab.

+> **Note**: This project is a containerized automation wrapper around [dnglab](https://github.com/dnglab/dnglab) to enable scheduled conversions on NAS systems and other automated environments.
+We are not affiliated with the dnglab project - this repository only automates the usage of their excellent tool.

 ## Features

 - Convert CR3 files to DNG format while preserving folder structure